Introduction to Weighted Average in Excel

 =SUMPRODUCT (B2:B6, C2:C6) / SUM (C2:C6) return’s weighted average 948.38.

-Disadvantage of Weighted Average: Sum functions are not a better option to calculate the weighted average value if you have a large number of datasets or elements in a table
+A disadvantage of Weighted Average: Sum functions are not a better option to calculate the weighted average value if you have a large number of datasets or elements in a table

 Things to Remember About Weighted Average in Excel